iamconorwilson/oj-chat/README.md

     * `"chat:read"`
     * `"channel:read:redemptions"`
 3. Build the application using `npm start`.
 The application will start on port 3000.

+## Development
+* Run `npm run dev` to start the application in development mode.
+The application will restart on file changes.

 ## Features
 * Real-time onscreen chat display for Twitch channels